openl2m/openl2m/docs/configuration/cmd_templates.rst

 Command Templates
 =================

 Command Templates allow you to administratively define commands with variables in them.
-These variables can be filled in by users using a form presented to them in the switch view.
-This gives tremendous flexibility in giving users in a controlled fashion more visibility into the device.
+These variables can be filled in by users using a form presented in the device "Command Templates" tab.
+This provides tremendous flexibility in giving users in a controlled fashion more visibility into the device.

 Command Template Configuration
 ------------------------------

-The top series of fields are the template name, and OS.
-The latter field is only to allow easier displaying when selecting a template in the switch administration form; it is not shown to the user!
+The first two fields are the template name, and OS.
+The OS field is only to allow easier displaying when selecting a template in the device administration form; it is **not** shown to the user!

 .. image:: ../_static/command-template-admin.png

-The description will be shown as a hover-over text over the name.
+The description will be shown as a hover-over text over the template name.

 The Command Template is the special sauce.
 Here you can use up to 8 freely definable input fields, and up to 5 pick lists, i.e lists where you can pre-configure the selectable values.

 You can reference these fields by enclosing them in double curly brackets, i.e. between {{ and }}